 As good practitioners we are continually assessing our pupils at Clarborough Primary School.
 All teachers are responsible for monitoring standards using the assessment procedures described in this policy.
-This is overseen by the Geography and History co-ordinators termly.
-Teachers will assess the children's learning in a topic both at the start and end of a topic, using a KWL style activity.
-Children's attainment in Geography and History will be recorded each term using the Jigsaw assessment grids.
+This is overseen by the Humanities co-ordinator termly.
+Teachers will assess the children's learning in a topic both at the start and end of a topic, using 'Show me what you know' presentation which promotes higher order thinking and aims to deepen learning.
+Children's attainment in Geography and History will be recorded each term using the 'Assessing Foundation Subjects' matrix.
 Furthermore, the assessment of the children's work, skills and knowledge will be measured against the following: